Can I open a CD for my child?

 The Uniform Transfers to Minors Act

 The first thing to learn about when trying to open any kind of financial account is the Uniform Transfers to Minors Act (UTMA).
-This law, adopted in 1986 allows minors to receive gifts and avoid the tax consequences of those gifts until they reach the age of legal majority, usually 18 or 21.
+This law, adopted in 1986, allows minors to receive gifts and avoid the tax consequences of those gifts until they reach the age of legal majority, usually 18 or 21.
+UTMA accounts are a type of custodial account, which means an adult manages the assets for the benefit of a minor until the child reaches adulthood.

-Under the rules of the UTMA, you make a gift to the child by giving money to a custodian, who holds the money on behalf of the child.
-That custodian will manage the account on the child’s behalf.
-Once the child reaches the age of majority, the funds will be released to them.
+Under the rules of the UTMA, you make a gift to the child by giving money to a custodian, who holds the money on behalf of the child in a custodial account.
+The custodian, typically a parent or legal guardian, will manage the account on the child’s behalf.
+Once the child reaches adulthood, they become the legal owner of the account, and the funds will be released to them.
 Before they come of age, they cannot access the money in the account.
 However, the custodian is permitted to make payments for the child’s benefit out of the account’s funds.

 Anyone can establish a UTMA for a minor.
 There’s no need to be related to the child receiving the gift.
 UTMAs simply serve as a way to structure a gift that provides a number of tax benefits.

-One important thing to note about UTMAs is that the account is owned by the child receiving the gift.
+One important thing to note about UTMAs is that the account is owned by the child receiving the gift, making the child the legal owner of the account.
 That means that gifts cannot be revoked.

 When you put money in a UTMA for the benefit of your child, you cannot take it back.
 All of the money in a UTMA must be handed over to the child when they reach the age of majority in your state.
-If you need the money or think they can’t handle the full amount at that age, that’s too bad.
+When the child reaches adulthood, they gain full control of the account as its legal owner.
+If you need the money back or have concerns about their ability to manage the funds responsibly at that age, unfortunately, the assets cannot be reclaimed or restricted.

 There are benefits and drawbacks to the fact that funds in a UTMA are owned by the child.